Aarp Small Logo Save Up To $200

 • Forgetting to separate your liquids: This can delay your screening and may lead to confiscation.

-• Ignoring regional differences: While the TSA governs U.S. airports, other countries may have similar—but not identical—rules.
+• Ignoring regional differences: While the TSA governs U.S. airports, other countries may have similar, but not exactly identical, rules.

 Frequently Asked Questions About TSA Liquid Limits